gbif/hp-legume/_posts/2023-09-01-8ILC_outcome.md

 We are already thinking about the 9th International Legume Conference!
 Keep an eye open for our next email with more info on where and when the next conference will be.

+Marcelo Simon & Tânia Moura
+on behalf of the 8ILC organizing committee